ComibyteOrg/Comibyte-PHP-Framework/README.md

 - **Elegant Routing Engine**: Define clean, simple routes with parameter support and middleware.
 - **Controller Support**: Organize your code with MVC-style controllers.
-- **Middleware System**: Protect your routes with authentication, guest-only, and custom middleware.
+- **Middleware Support**: Protect your routes with middleware for authentication, logging, and more.
-- **Simple View Engine**: Easily render PHP views with data passing.
+- **Simple View Engine**: Easily render PHP views with data.
-- **Database Abstraction**: Support for MySQL, SQLite, and PostgreSQL with query builder.
-- **Rich Helper Library**: A comprehensive set of helper functions for common tasks.
+- **Rich Helper Library**: A comprehensive set of helper functions to speed up common tasks.
 - **Environment Configuration**: Uses `.env` files for easy management of application configuration.
 - **CSRF Protection**: Built-in helpers to protect your forms from cross-site request forgery.
 - **Integrated Mailer**: A simple wrapper around PHPMailer to send emails easily.